-- (Optional) If more than one site is set up and you have access to those sites, specify whether you want to share this attribute with the other sites.
-In the Other Publications list, select the name of a site and click the arrow button to move it to the Selected list. - 2.
+- 1. (Optional) If more than one site is set up and you have access to those sites, specify whether you want to share this attribute with the other sites.
+In the more... drop-down menu on the "Inspect" screen, select Share Visitor Attribute. - 2.
 When you are finished configuring the visitor attribute, click Save.